Cranky569/-ae2-storage-monitor/README.md

 # AE2 Storage Monitor Code for ComputerCraft

-This is a simple ComputerCraft script that displays the used bytes in your storage cells within an AE 2 system.
+This is a simple ComputerCraft script that displays the used bytes on your Monitor from your storage cells within an AE 2 system.

 ## Requirements
 - **Minecraft Version**: [Your Minecraft Version Here]